Los Ríos Region

 The Los Ríos Region (Spanish: Región de Los Ríos, /es/, Region of the Rivers) is one of Chile's 16 regions, the country's first-order administrative divisions.
 Its capital is Valdivia.
 It began to operate as a region on October 2, 2007, having been created by subdividing the Los Lagos Region in southern Chile.
-It consists of two provinces: Valdivia and the newly created Ranco Province, which was formerly part of Valdivia Province.
+It consists of two provinces: Valdivia and the newly created El Ranco Province, which was formerly part of Valdivia Province.

 Economy

 The region's main economic sector is the wood industry, mainly in timber harvesting from insignis pine and eucalyptus and pulp processing.
 Animal husbandry, the industrial sector and tourism are also of note.

 Government and administration

 The capital of Los Rios Region is Valdivia.

 The region's 12 communes are distributed between 2 provinces.
 These are: